-U.K. Statutory Annual Accounts and Reports of the Board and Auditors of Bicycle Therapeutics plc for the year ended December 31, 2020
+U.K. Statutory Annual Accounts and Reports of the Board and Auditors of Bicycle Therapeutics plc for the year ended December 31, 2022

-Consistent with its obligations under the Companies Act, our Board will present at the AGM our 2020 U.K. Annual Report, which has been approved by and, where appropriate, signed on behalf of our Board and will be delivered to the Registrar of Companies in the United Kingdom following the AGM.
-A copy of our U.K. statutory directors' remuneration report, including the annual report on remuneration and the existing remuneration policy, is included as Annex A to this proxy statement.
-A complete copy of our 2020 U.K. Annual Report, including the statutory Board of Directors report, strategic report and auditor's report on our U.K. accounts are being sent to you as part of the Proxy Materials.
-Assuming that shareholders are permitted to attend the AGM, we will provide our shareholders with an opportunity to raise questions in relation to the 2020 U.K. Annual Report at the AGM.
+Consistent with its obligations under the Companies Act, our Board will present at the AGM our 2022 U.K. Annual Report, which has been approved by and, where appropriate, signed on behalf of our Board and will be delivered to the Registrar of Companies in the United Kingdom following the AGM.
+A copy of our directors' remuneration report, including the directors' remuneration policy, is included as Annex A to this proxy statement.
+A complete copy of our 2022 U.K. Annual Report, including the directors' report, strategic report and auditor's report on our U.K. accounts are being sent to you as part of the Proxy Materials.
+We will provide our shareholders with an opportunity to raise questions in relation to the 2022 U.K. Annual Report at the AGM.